 Jonathan Irons was convicted of a burglary and shooting that occurred at the home of Stanley Stotler in O'Fallon, Missouri back in 1997 (Undisclosed series).
 On June 30, 2020, the Supreme Court of Missouri refused to hear the State's appeal from Judge Daniel Green's opinion granting Jonathan Irons a new trial.
 On July 1, 2020, Jonathan was released from prison.
 The following day, the prosecutor announced that he would not take Jonathan's case back to trial.
 Jonathan was then released from prison.
 On March 8, 2021, Irons filed a civil action seeking compensation for his decades of wrongful conviction.

 23. John Brookins

 John Brookins was convicted of the 1990 murder of Sheila Ginsberg (Undisclosed series).
-John has a currently pending DNA petition.
+John is currently appealing the denial of his DNA petition.

 24. Jeff Titus

 Jeff Titus was convicted of the 1990 murders of Doug Estes and James Bennett in the Fulton State Game Area in Kalamazoo County (Undisclosed series).
 Titus's case is currently being reviewed by Michigan's statewide Conviction Integrity Unit.

 Darrell Ewing was convicted of the 2009 murder of J.B.
 Watson in Detroit, Michigan (Undisclosed series).
 Ewing was eventually granted a new trial based upon jury misconduct, and the State ran out of appeals for that ruling on March 2, 2021.
 The State is currently trying to take Ewing's case back to trial, but he has moved to dismiss based on a Brady violation.
 His new hearing is on May 5, 2022.

 Jason Carroll was convicted of the July 1988 murder of Sharon Johnson in New Hampshire (Undisclosed series).
 Appellate options are currently being explored.